A recap of what went well, what we learned, and where we're going after one year with Discover Discomfort

 More detail on each of those below.

-Like this article and want to stay in touch about what we publish?
+Like this article and want to stay in touch?
 Subscribe for more!

 Join the mailing list.
 Days of work go into each post.